confidential-computing/governance/project-progression-policy.md

 1. Recognition: A Consortium project is recognized as meeting the goals of the Consortium, namely protecting data-in-use.
 2. Community: The Consortium is fostering a community of like-minded members.
 3. Participation: Participate and lead in the ongoing development of the confidential computing paradigm.
-All projects are assigned a [Mentor](project-mentors.md) to assist in the integration of your project to the Consortium and growth beyond that.
+All projects are assigned a [Liaison](project-liasions.md) to assist in the integration of your project to the Consortium and growth beyond that.
 4. Project Support: The Consortium can provide limited funds to support project communication and infrastructure costs for CI/CD.
 5. Outreach: Part of the Consortium's mission is to promote the use of confidential computing with various communities and hence its recognized projects, to deliver that outcome.
-6. Internships: The [TAC has committed](https://lists.confidentialcomputing.io/g/main/files/TAC/Meetings/2021/09-Sept/TAC%20Minutes%202021-09-09.pdf) to fund one intern per CCC project that commits to the list of "Mentor Responsibilities" on the [Outreachy mentor page](https://www.outreachy.org/mentor/).
+6. Mentorship: The [TAC has committed](https://lists.confidentialcomputing.io/g/main/files/TAC/Meetings/2021/09-Sept/TAC%20Minutes%202021-09-09.pdf) to fund one mentee per CCC project that commits to the ["Confidential Computing Consortium Mentorship Program"](https://github.com/confidential-computing/governance/tree/main/mentoring).
 7. Test infrastructure: Up to $7500 in budget for hardware and software per year.
 8. Video conferencing support: A zoom account for community meetings.
 9. Domain name: A domain name registration and renewals can be granted.